technocake/SigmaPrototype/DOCS/sigma-api/updatemap.md

-## POST relabel
+## POST updatemap

 ## Description
-updates a subtopic in a map.
+updates or creates a map.

 ***